sharath7879/streamlit-ask-thedoc-app/README.md

 First, we need the LLM model, in this case, I am using, the llama2 model, but you can replace it with any model of your choice.

-The libraries used to develop this app are listed in the requirements.txt file
+The libraries used to develop this app are listed in the requirements.txt file:
-         langchain
+         langchain,
-         langchain_community
+         langchain_community,
-         ctransformers
+         transformers,
-         streamlit
+         streamlit,
-         chromadb
+         chromadb,
-         watchdog
+         watchdog,
          sentence-transformers